Sabishka10101/UA_Academic_Events/README.md

 The project scripts perform the following functions:

   1. 'script1.R' - Loads and displays data about the metadata of academic events.
-  2. 'script2.R' - Analyzes the data using the chi-squared test.
+  2. 'script2.R' - Analyzes the data using the chi-squared test and p-value.
   3. 'script3.R' - Visualizes the results using graphs.
 Run each script sequentially to obtain the results.

 Data data <- read.csv("https://raw.githubusercontent.com/Sabishka10101/UA_Academic_Events/main/your_data_file.csv")

 Expected Results 1.
 Statistical analysis of the importance of various metadata.
 2. Visualizations reflecting key aspects of the data.
+3. Analyzes the data using the chi-squared test and p-value.